 Whether you're brand new at this thing called interpreting or as seasoned as I am, having someone to talk with about the challenges you face and your goals as an interpreter can go a long way.
 Our discussions would fall under the umbrella of confidentiality and peer supervision or mentorship.

-My approach is Process Mediation, developed by Betty M. Colonomos.
-It puts you in the driver's seat.
-Navigating the direction we take will be dependent on cognitive tasks you've identified as challenges, problematic, patterns you've noticed in your work, etc. We'll look at what is happening in your process that might be influencing the issues you want to focus on.
+The technique I prefer to use is called Process Mediation, developed by Betty Colonomos.
+This approach puts you in the driver's seat.
+Navigating the direction we take will be dependent on cognitive tasks that you've identified as challenges, problematic, patterns you've noticed in your work, etc. We'll look at what is happening in your process that might be influencing the issues you want to focus on.
 I will not be your teacher.
-I will be your co-pilot.
+I will listen and ask questions.

-We will meet using a variety of technologies including FaceTime, Skype, Google Hangout, or whatever technology of the day works for both of us.
+We will meet using the technologies available, including FaceTime, Skype, Google Hangout, Zoom, or whatever technology of the day works for both of us.

-You'll be required to compensate me, but it will be based on a sliding scale depending on your income, experience, and hourly rate.
+You will be expected to compensate me.
+Compensation may be based on a sliding scale depending on your income, experience, and hourly rate.

 Initial Interview and Process Mediation